FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-10-18-create-server.md

 ---

-This guide walks you through the updated process of creating a server on FalixNodes using the latest dashboard.
+This guide walks you through the updated process of creating a server on FalixNodes.

 ## Creating the Server